 And remember, it’s vitally important for you to take care of yourself, too!
 Make sure to set aside time every day for relaxing, enjoyable activities to help you to unwind and destress, to stay connected to close friends, to follow a healthy diet and fitness regimen, and also to get a lot of sleep.
 If carving out time for yourself is a problem, let us know – we have the solution you need!

 While we all continue to wait for a vaccine or effective treatment option for COVID-19, understand that Seniorcorp is equipped and prepared to help with the challenges of dementia care while following all recommended protective guidelines.
-Reach out to us at 757-640-0557 to schedule an in-home consultation and to find out more about our compassionate senior home care in Norfolk, VA and the surrounding communities.
+Reach out to us at 757-640-0557 to schedule an in-home consultation and to find out more about our compassionate senior services in Norfolk, VA and the surrounding communities.